Orange-eat97/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 Press **Tab** to complete the prefix and start typing an attribute.
 When you finish it, press **Space** and the next attribute prefix will be suggested automatically.

+Typing "c", "cl", autocomplete suggests tail of "closest".
+Type at least "cle" to complete "clear".
 </div>

 **📘 Examples:**